MdMirajAnsari/InterviewNavigator/HTML/Html-Concept.md

 ## What is the Geolocation API in HTML5?

+The **Geolocation API in HTML5** is a web API that allows web applications to access the geographical location of a user's device.

 ## What do *DOCTYPE* and *html lang* attributes do?

 The `<!DOCTYPE html>` declaration and the `lang` attribute on the `<html>` tag serve distinct but important purposes in an HTML document: